badenh/mlbox/docs/tutorials/create-mlcube.md

 </code></pre>

 ## Step 3.
 Create a Dockerfile for your model container image
-You will need a docker image to create an MLCube.
+You will need a docker image to create an MLCube™.
 We will use the Dockerfile for 'matmul' to create a docker container image:
 <sub><sup><span style="color:blue">Note: the last line of the Dockerfile must be
 "ENTRYPOINT ["python3", "/workspace/your_mlcube_name.py"]" as shown below.</span></sup></sub>